technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 5/Lab 5 - Create a custom API using Power Platform CLI and Visual Studio.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image41.png)

-8. In Plugin Type select the search icon and locate your plugin - **CustomAPILab.MatchPlugin**.
+8. In Plug-in Type select the search icon and locate your plug-in - **CustomAPILab.MatchPlugin**.

      ![A screenshot of a computer Description automatically generated](./media/image41.png)